 ACTION SANCTION Aggressive confrontation with official, staff, coach, player or spectator before or during a game.
 Ejection from game.
-Removal from Game and Facility One (1) Game Suspension from following Game and Facility Restriction Aggressive confrontation after a game with official, staff, coach, player or spectator.
-One (1) Game Suspension from following Game and Facility Restriction Any aggressive confrontation, including technical fouls, following a one (1) game suspension 2.
+Removal from the game and facility One-week suspension including practices and games, with facility restrictions Aggressive confrontation after a game with official, staff, coach, player or spectator.
+One-week suspension, which includes restrictions on practicing and participating in games at the facility.
+1. Any aggressive confrontation, including technical fouls, following a one (1) game suspension Termination as Coach Participant's removal from the League 2.
 Threat or engagement in physical violence towards official, staff, coach, player or spectator.
-Termination as Coach 3.
+Minimum two-week suspension, including practices and games, with facility restriction 3.
 Physical/Verbal threat or abuse of a child.

-The Youth Sports Administration has the responsibility and authority to both interpret and enforce these sanctions on a non-negotiable, case by case basis.
-Violations may be applied to ALL TEAMS coached in the program.
-Persons forfeiting a game due to a disciplinary sanction will face immediate termination as a coach.
-Persons whose actions have warranted a disciplinary sanction hold the right to a written appeal to be submitted within 48 hours of notification of disciplinary sanction.
-Appeals will be heard by the Sanctions Committee comprised of two Recreation Division Managers, one Veteran Official, and one Veteran Coach.
-Until appeal verdict is rendered, disciplinary sanction shall be upheld.
+Violations by a coach, player, or spectator may apply to ALL TEAMS associated with the program.
+If a person forfeits a game due to a disciplinary sanction, they will be immediately terminated as a coach.
+Individuals who receive a disciplinary sanction have the right to submit a written appeal within 48 hours of receiving notification of the sanction.
+Appeals will be heard by the Youth Sports Supervisor and Administrator.
+They have the responsibility and authority to interpret and enforce these sanctions on a nonnegotiable, case-by-case basis.
+Until an appeal verdict is rendered, the disciplinary sanction shall be upheld.

-The purpose of the City of Santa Clarita Youth Sports Program is to provide a fun, safe and positive environment for our participants.
+The purpose of the City of Santa Clarita Youth Sports Program is to provide a fun, safe, and positive environment for all participants.